lisawilliams/auto-lisa/readme.md

 ## Details of my development box setup

-Details of my setup can be found [here](https://github.com/lisawilliams/setup).
+Details of my setup can be found in my setup guide.

 I am using a new Mac laptop using MacOS Monterey 12.4 and `ruby 3.1.2p20 (2022-04-12 revision 4491bb740a) [arm64-darwin21]` installed using `asdf` using the instructions found in the [Mac Install Guide: Ruby](https://mac.install.guide/ruby/).